Kingston, Massachusetts: History

-The tenure of the Independence in the Massachusetts Navy was short, however; the ship was captured in battle off the coast of Nova Scotia by HMS Hope and HMS Nancy.
+The tenure of Independence in the Massachusetts Navy was short, however; the ship was captured in battle off the coast of Nova Scotia by HMS Hope and HMS Nancy.

 In the early-to-middle 19th century, Kingston flourished as a center for shipbuilding, as well as ice harvesting.
 Jones River Pond, the largest body of freshwater in town, was used during the long New England winters to harvest ice.
 The harvested product was then shipped throughout the world.
 Jones River Pond was even renamed to Silver Lake for marketing purposes during the height of the ice harvesting export industry, and retains the name today.
 Kingston is also home to the first co-op store in North America, which was closed when the Silver Lake Post Office shuttered operations in 1954.

 On April 14, 1857, Kingston annexed a small part of Duxbury.
 It would be the last addition to the town's borders to date.

 In the 1950s Kingston was transformed from a small rural town into an extension of the Boston metropolitan area when Massachusetts Route 3 was constructed, connecting Boston to Cape Cod, with two exits in Kingston (and a third exit immediately over the town line in Duxbury).

 Kingston saw its largest population growth in the 1990s when the Old Colony Railroad was reopened as a commuter rail line, connecting once-rural Kingston with Boston, making Kingston an even more viable place for commuters to live.
 More recently, Kingston has seen the construction of four industrial-sized wind turbines, located along Route 3.